Bridging the Gap Between Migration Science, Policymaking, and Public Understanding

 Demographic evidence on migration is essential for sound long-term planning — for pension systems, labor markets, urban infrastructure, and social services.
 Yet demographic projections are rarely communicated accessibly, and their policy implications are frequently contested along political rather than scientific lines.
 The Working Group provides authoritative, independent assessments that anchor evidence-based demographic planning and challenge distortions in public debate.

 The IPM applies an expertise threshold followed by a multi-dimensional diversity composition matrix.
-This process is documented publicly to ensure accountability and transparency.
+This process is documented to ensure accountability and transparency.

 All major world regions must be represented.
 Minimum 40% of members from low- and middle-income countries (LMICs).
 At least one expert each from origin, transit, and destination country contexts.